SCION Browser Extension

 Self-hosted Proxy option

 If you rather prefer to run your own proxy, you can follow the instructions in the documentation.
-Please note that for the latter, you will need to follow the instructions to enable a SCION endhost stack on your machine.
-The documentation provides a detailed guide on how to set it up.
+Please note that for this configuration, you will need to follow the instructions to enable a SCION endhost stack on your machine.
+The prerequisites section provides a detailed guide on how to set it up.

 Installation

 At the moment, we support only chromium based browsers (e.g. Chrome, Brave), other browsers will follow.
-To install the browser extension, clone the Github repository or download and unzip the latest release.
+To install the browser extension, download and unzip the latest release.

 Usage